FelipeDinizSantos/My-Wallet/README.md

-Working on migrations in typescript with nodeJS
+Working with migrations in typescript with nodeJS